wluxie/dialogpt-marin-bot/README.md

 # marin - Discord A.I. multiturn conversational bot
-Context: While digging through and cleaning my old computer's file, came across my old discord bot that I wrote back in 2018.
-Naturally - I feel obligate to boot it back up, patch bugs and have it up and running with an A.I. model, the only natural thing to do.
-Now, this baby is 727% better than 16 year old Jasper's bot, suck it young self!!!

 ## [Model](https://github.com/wluxie/DialoGPT-medium-marin/tree/master/DialoGPT-data)
 - Used and based on [Huggingface](https://huggingface.co/microsoft/DialoGPT-medium) pytorch-transformer and OpenAI GPT-2, sourcing data extraction script, model training.